spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   1. Use workerflags_testgym_config launch config to run multiplayer through the editor, for every worker running, different values based on their worker type should get printed/logged.

 ##### Server to server RPC gym
+* NOTE: This gym also has an equivalent automated test.
+In order to run the test, follow the steps:
+  1. Open the Session Frontend: Window -> Developer Tools -> Session Frontend.
+  2. On the Automation tab, search for SpatialTestCrossServerRPC1, tick the box corresponding to it and hit Start Tests.
+  3. The Session Frontend will then prompt you with the result of the test.
 * Demonstrates that:
   * Actors owned by different servers correctly send server-to-server RPCs.
 * Contains: